saptarshibasu/kafka-study/README.md

   * fetches metadata information when `metadata.max.age.ms` expires or "Not a leader" error is returned (partition leader moved to a different broker due to failure)
   * Metadata requests can be sent to any broker because all brokers cache this information
 * If all the replicas crash, the data that is committed but not written to the disk are lost
+* Kafka MirrorMaker provides geo-replication support for your clusters.
+With MirrorMaker, messages are replicated across multiple datacenters or cloud regions.
+You can use this in active/passive scenarios for backup and recovery; or in active/active scenarios to place data closer to your users, or support data         locality requirements

 ### Retention